Instructions to authors

 – Case reports: Only the cases that are reported for the first time or collections of rare cases are accepted for reviewed.

-– Editorials: Editorials are invited articles that accompany the original article for publication.
+– Editorials: Editorials are invited articles that accompany the original

 - D. Peer review and publication process